ncp38/cs241-f24/projects/proj5/index.md

 collaboration policy for this project.
 This can be as simple as writing “**I have neither given nor received unauthorized aid on this program.**” You can find the collaboration policy on the syllabus.
--   Remember, projects will be graded not only on correctness, but also appropriateness and efficiency of the algorithms you choose, and on coding style.
+-   Remember, projects will be graded **not only on correctness**, but **also appropriateness and efficiency** of the algorithms you choose, and on coding style.

 ## Submitting your code

-**Please, please, please** before submitting, make sure that in `AutocorrectDemo.java`, the call to `testAutoCorrect` is uncommented (because I will run this function to test your code).
+Please, before submitting, make sure that in `AutocorrectDemo.java`, the call to `testAutoCorrect` is uncommented (because I will run this function to test your code).
 It would also be helpful if you commented out the two calls to the window code that opens the GUI (since I will not use that to test your code).

-Upload *all* the Java files to Canvas; there are 7 in total:
+Upload *all* the Java files to Canvas; there are **7 in total**:

 - AutocorrectDemo.java
 - AutocorrectFrame.java (you will not have changed this file)